-The short-term incentive consists of a variable remuneration paid in cash or, as of November 23, 2023, in the form of a contribution to an extralegal pension plan.
-In 2023, the members of the Executive Committee in Belgium (excluding the CEO)17 received variable short-term remuneration with regard to the performance during financial year 2022 of 30% (at target) of their annual fixed base remuneration.
-The member(s) of the Executive Committee in the United States received variable short-term remuneration of 50% at target) of their annual fixed base remuneration.
+The short-term incentive consists of a variable remuneration that is granted in cash or, as of November 23, 2023, to choose every 3 years, in the form of a contribution to an extralegal pension plan.

+In 2024, the CEO and the other members of the Executive Committee in Belgium received variable short-term remuneration with regard to the performance in relation to financial year 2023 of 30% (at target) of their annual fixed base remuneration.
+The member(s) of the Executive Committee in the United States received variable short-term remuneration of 50% (at target) of their annual fixed base remuneration.
 In the case of overperformance, the variable short-term remuneration could exceed 30%, respectively 50% and potentially reach a maximum at (i) 60% of the annual fixed base remuneration for the members of the Executive Committee in Belgium, and (ii) 105% of the annual fixed base remuneration for the member(s) of the Executive Committee in the United States.